-- embargoes and other restrictive actions by U.S. and foreign governments; - · the imposition of withholding or other taxes on foreign income, tariffs or restrictions on foreign trade and investment; - adverse tax consequences; - limitations on repatriation of earnings or currency exchange controls and import/export quotas; - · nationalization, expropriation, asset seizure, blockades and blacklisting; - limitations in the availability, amount or terms, of insurance coverage; - · loss of contract rights and inability to adequately enforce contracts; - · political instability, war and civil disturbances or other risks that may limit or disrupt markets, such as terrorist attacks, piracy and kidnapping; - · fluctuations in currency exchange rates, hard currency shortages and controls on currency exchange that affect demand for our services and our profitability; - potential noncompliance with a wide variety of laws and regulations, such as the U.S. Foreign Corrupt Practices Act of 1977 (the "FCPA"), and similar non-U.S. laws and regulations, including the U.K. Bribery Act 2010 (the "UKBA"); - lahor strikes - changes in general economic and political conditions; - · adverse changes in foreign laws or regulatory requirements, including those with respect to flight operations and environmental protections; and - difficulty in staffing and managing widespread operations.
+- restrictive actions by U.S. and foreign governments, including in Brazil, India, Indonesia, Sweden and Spain, that could limit our ability to provide services in those countries: - the imposition of withholding or other taxes on foreign income, tariffs or restrictions on foreign trade and investment; - adverse tax consequences: - limitations on repatriation of earnings or currency exchange controls and import/export quotas; - nationalization, expropriation, asset seizure, blockades and blacklisting; - limitations in the availability, amount or terms, of insurance coverage; - loss of contract rights and inability to adequately enforce contracts; - · political instability, war and civil disturbances or other risks that may limit or disrupt markets, such as terrorist attacks, piracy and kidnapping; - fluctuations in currency exchange rates, hard currency shortages and controls on currency exchange that affect demand for our services and our profitability; - potential noncompliance with a wide variety of laws and regulations, such as the U.S. Foreign Corrupt Practices Act of 1977 (the "FCPA"), and similar non-U.S. laws and regulations, including the U.K. Bribery Act 2010 (the "UKBA"); - labor strikes; - changes in general economic and political conditions; - adverse changes in foreign laws or regulatory requirements, including those with respect to flight operations and environmental protections; and - · difficulty in staffing and managing widespread operations.

-If we are unable to adequately address these risks, our business, financial condition and results of operations could be materially and adversely affected.
+If we are unable to adequately address these risks, we could lose our ability to operate in certain international markets and our business, financial condition and results of operations could be materially and adversely affected.